dommmy200/my-backend-api/README.md

 # my-backend-api
 Tutorials for Express, MongoDB with mongoose, and dotenv.
-Get and Post methods with be explored.
+Get and Post methods will be explored.